PHSI-supplements/labs/README.md

     integer arithmetic.
 I'm redesigning the lab, as many students are now copying an algorithm out of the textbook for the extra-credit portion of the assignment.
--   **FloatLab** is not yet publicly available -- it will have students implement floating point normalization and arithmetic.
-For the past few years (okay, I paused work on FloatLab while working on the textbook), I've been trying to arrive at a 16-bit floating point lab but have struggled with a bootstrapping problem of being able to get students started without giving them a worked solution.
-I've finally given up on that and am writing a 32-bit floating point lab.
+-   **FloatLab** has students implement floating point normalization and arithmetic.
+For the past few years (okay, I paused work on FloatLab while working on the textbook), I'd been trying to arrive at a 16-bit floating point lab but struggled with a bootstrapping problem of being able to get students started without giving them a worked solution.
+I've finally given up on that and wrote a 32-bit floating point lab.
 -   **AddressingLab** guides students through creating operands for x86-64 assembly code using immediate values, register operands, and memory operands (using direct, indexed, and offset addressing).
 To give students a low-effort